augmate/Augmate-Ansible/README.md

 to use a different SSH port (e.g. 2022), use `hostname.example.org:2022`.

-##Add your SSH key to the remote box and get sudo
+####Add your SSH key to the remote box and get sudo

-Run the `step_one.yml` playbook against the new
+Run the `step_one.yml` playbook against your new server:

 	ansible-playbook -i inventory/development.hosts playbooks/step_zero.yml -u root --ask-pass

+Where -u is the name of the user that has root access or can _sudo_ to the _root_ user.

 ----

-Now move on the ordering documentation.
+Now move on the [ordering documentation](docs/Ordering.md).